Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/markdown_outline.md

 Save this text file as `test1.md` in your `pandoc-test` directory (`Documents/pandoc-test`).

 In terminal, make sure that you are in the `pandoc-test` directory, and type `ls` to view all of the files.
 You should see the `test1.md` file that you just created.
+Now we can try to convert this Markdown file to a different format.

 ####To HTML